bcherny/Talks/js-from-1st-principles/3-functions.md

 filter(_ => _ > 3)([1, 2, 3, 4, 5]) // [4, 5]
 ```

-### Do you even _?
+## Do you even _?

-You may have noticed our `min`, `sum`, `filter`, and `uniq` functions have a lot in common.
-All four of them iterate over an array, perform some computation, and return the computation's accumulated result.
+You may have noticed our `map`, `min`, `sum`, `filter`, and `uniq` functions have a lot in common.
+All five of them iterate over an array, perform some computation, and return the computation's accumulated result.

 Let's *lift* out the common logic into a function we'll call `reduce`: